ChadKreutzer/chad_kreutzer/jekyll_blog/_posts/2017-3-31-Introduction-to-Design-Patterns.md

 Sandi Metz does a really good job of explaining this concept in her book, *99 Bottles of OOP*.
 You can find a sample chapter [here](https://www.sandimetz.com/99bottles/sample/).
 I plan to keep this in mind as I go through *Design Patterns*.

-Although they don't call it a proper design pattern, **Delegation** is a good example of the CSR code problem.
+Although they don't call it a proper design pattern, **Delegation** is a good example of the Clean, Simple, Reusable (CSR) code problem.

 ### Delegation